jeroenpeeters/thesis/thesis/source/18_cd_at_the_development_organization.md

 ### Scenario 1: A new project
-When a new project is taken on by the development organization a technical infrastructure needs to be setup in order to accomodate the development process.
+When a new project is taken on by the development organization a technical infrastructure needs to be setup in order to accommodate the development process.
-It includes the setup of a ci/cd-pipeline, access-management and creation of serveral (virtual) deployment servers.
+It includes the setup of a ci/cd-pipeline, access-management and creation of several (virtual) deployment servers.

+### Scenario 2: Accommodate different sized projects
+The tooling in the CD-pipeline needs to be flexible enough to support projects of different sizes and architectures.
+One project can be just as simple as a website with a couple of form inputs.
+It can be deployed using a single web-server and requires a single database.
+On the other hand there exist projects that develop applications to administer larger parts of the governmental resident databases.
+These applications are usually deployed on clustered load-balanced environments and require a redundant database setup.
+One step further are the applications which are deployed as a set of independent services, requiring infrastructure integration like a message-bus, central authorization handling.

+In order for the tests to be as realistic as possible, each setup requires a production like environment.

-### Scenario: Use a new version of Java
+### Scenario: Migrate to a different version of Java
 ...

 ### Scenario: Upgrade the application server